Against probability: A quantum state is more than a list of probability distributions: Conclusion

 Quantum field theory (QFT) is another prominent domain in which probability representations are employed.
 Instead of wave functions, states are typically characterized by their $n$-point correlation functions.\footnote{See also~\cite{Arkanihamed2025} for another discussion of the differences between quantum states and correlation functions.} The injectivity of this representation follows from the Wightman reconstruction theorem \cite{Wightman1956}.
 Our results, however, suggest that such representations are not robust.

-While our treatment assumes that states can be represented as density operators and thus is not directly applicable to general QFTs, theories satisfying the split property can be well approximated by discretized models in which degrees of freedom are localized on a lattice and the state space factorizes accordingly.
+While our treatment assumes that states can be represented as density operators and is therefore not directly applicable to general QFTs, theories satisfying the split property can be approximated by discretized models in which degrees of freedom are localized on a lattice and the state space factorizes accordingly.
 In this regime, \cref{cor:prod_conv} shows that correlation functions fail to provide a robust state representation.
-This becomes particularly problematic when considering genuinely non-local observables.
-A notable example are the observables necessary to test for the athermality of Hawking radiation, which would manifest itself in complex non-local correlations.
+This issue becomes particularly pronounced when considering genuinely non-local observables.
+A notable example is the set of observables required to test the athermality of Hawking radiation, which manifests in complex non-local correlations.
+Our results imply that such correlations are not reliably captured by correlation functions.

-One might assume that non-robustness occurs only in infinite-dimensional systems.
-In finite dimensions, all norms---and hence their induced topologies---are equivalent.
-However, non-robustness still appears through a dimension-dependent scaling factor between the distances $d_{\mathcal{M}}$ and $\delta$.
-Our results can therefore be understood as the infinite-dimensional culmination of a scaling problem that is already present in finite dimensions \cite{Terhal2001,DiVincenzo2004,Eggeling2002,Hayden_2004,Koenig2007,Matthews2009,Lancien2013,Chitambar2014,Aubrun2015,Lami2021,Correa2022,Cheng_2023,Mele2025,Ha2025}.
+One might assume that non-robustness is no concern in systems of bounded dimension.
+There, all norms---and hence their induced topologies---are equivalent.
+However, non-robust\-ness still appears via a dimen\-sion-dependent scaling factor between the distances~$d_{\mathcal{M}}$ and $\delta$.
+An application of this phenomenon is data hiding \cite{Terhal2001,DiVincenzo2004,Eggeling2002,Hayden_2004,Koenig2007,Matthews2009,Lancien2013,Chitambar2014,Aubrun2015,Lami2021,Correa2022,Cheng_2023,Mele2025,Ha2025}.
+Our results can be understood as an extrapolation of this phenomenon to the unbounded-dimensional setting.

-In summary, we have argued against probability-based representations: although ubiquitous in physics, they face fundamental limitations, summarized by~\cref{tab:result}.
-This motivates the search for an alternative framework for representing states that (i)~is topologically robust; (ii)~preserves physically meaningful structure, such as the subsystem structure; and (iii)~allows generalizations beyond quantum theory, in the spirit of GPTs.
-Developing such a framework is left for future work.
+In summary, we have argued against probability-based representations: although ubiquitous in physics, they do not share the favourable properties of density operators (see \cref{tab:result}).
+Probability representations, however, have the advantage of not being tied to the Hilbert space formalism, allowing the exploration of more general theories.
+This motivates the search for an alternative approach that unifies the theory-independence of probability representations with the robustness of density operators.